Artwork at the Fanconia Sculpture Park

 What to do at Franconia Sculpture Park

-Mixing a tree with a street lamp, brings a connection between both modern technology and the world.
+Mixing a tree with a street lamp brings a connection between both modern technology and the world.
 What I loved were the different angles.
 This piece could be transported anywhere because it was solar-powered.
 I would love something like this in my own backyard.
-The artist, Kevin Dartt likes to focus on how advanced technologies have affected people and our environment.
+The artist, Kevin Dartt, likes to focus on how advanced technologies have affected people and our environment.

-Lighted Tree at the Franconia Sculpture Garden
+Lighted tree sculpture at Franconia Sculpture Park

 Sapling by Kevin Dartt